 We normally undertake the talk stage with representatives 2-3 days before the meeting.

-Prepare an opening statement about the case and consider assisting your client to explain things from their perspective so that can feel listened to and understood.
+Prepare an opening statement about the case and consider assisting your client to explain things from their perspective so that they can feel listened to and understood.

 Consider possible avenues for resolution and if possible and appropriate, discuss these with your client and the conciliator before the meeting.